shawn402022/keyBuddyCapstoneAuth/API-README.md

       "message": "Bad Request",
       "errors": {
           "name": "Choose name for Course",
-          "lesson 1": " Must have at least 1 lesson",
+          "scale 1": " Must have at least 1 scale",

       }
     }